-Are you an obese beginner who has is using a treadmill for the first time?
-This blog is full of helpful tips and tricks that will help you get started on your fitness journey.
+Are you an obese beginner who is using a treadmill for the first time?
+This blog is full of helpful tips and tricks that will help you get started.
 I promise you’ll make progress with these treadmill workouts for obese beginners!

 How do obese people start walking?